ictwise/notpp4/README.md

 # 10. Acknowledgments

 - Inspiration for this project was the walkthrough full e-commerce project "Boutique Ado" created by CI
-- I would like to say, a big thank you, to the whole Code Institute assessment team and tutors for creating inspiring content for the course and general idea for this learning process.
-I would like to say thank you to the student care for being so nice and helpful, and the student Slack community, especially for active students and leaders, for being a team and very helpful every single time when needed.
-Last but not least my mentor Sandeep Aggarwal for his guidance, patience, and effort during the development process.
+- I want to extend my gratitude to the entire Code Institute assessment team, as well as the tutors, for providing engaging course content and a well-structured learning process.
+I am also thankful for the student care team, who were always kind and helpful, and the student Slack community, especially its active students and leaders, who created a supportive and collaborative environment.
+Lastly, I want to acknowledge my mentor, Chris Quinn , for his guidance, patience, and dedication during the development process.

-Thank you all for this experience.
-I know that this journey was not easy, I never thought that I could come to this moment.
+- I am grateful for this experience, which at times, I never thought I could complete.
+I appreciate everything that has been done to help make this journey a success.